Rugged. Windy. Wet. Wild.

 Not Just for the Birds

 We also erected artificial snags, which will help prevent driftwood from getting thrown onto the highway during storms, but more importantly, these snags will provide homes for nesting birds.
 Our Environmental Management team plans to install bird houses on these snags later this year to help restore native bird populations, such as those of the Purple Martin, which had been close to extinction in the 1980s.

 How can we be so sure this “green shores” approach will protect the highway?

-Now that the 2013/2014 storm season has passed, our area office and project manager have confirmed that this pilot project was a success.
+After the 2013/2014 storm season passed, our area office and project manager have confirmed that this pilot project was a success.
 With these great results, we hope to use this natural approach for more work at this site (if it is required), and other similar sites in the future.

 Now that you know exactly what we are doing on the beach, we have one request for you.
 If you see our stabilization handiwork on a shore near you, please don’t disturb.
 Let’s work together to keep the shoreline intact for future use.

 Interested in reading more about the Green Shores approach and environmental mitigation, try these: